Round/Around

 Example: Before buying a new laptop, I like to shop around for the best deals.

-Example: The hiker realized he had gone the wrong way and had to turn around to get back on track.
+Example: The hiker realised he had gone the wrong way and had to turn around to get back on track.

 Mess around: Engage in playful or aimless activities.